tpwrules/ARCTool/readme.txt

                         archive (ignores -q)

 Requirements:
-Python 2.5 or higher (not Python 3.x however).
+Python 3.x.
 Get Python for your OS at http://python.org/download/

 THANKS TO